Visits to museums, exhibitions, lectures, etc.

 The visit began with an illustration of the church by Renzo De Antonia for the 22nd, and by Marica Michieli for the 23rd.

 Friar Rino Sgarbossa, then led us lightly and enthusiastically to discover the monastic library originally, but now open to all scholars.
 He explained its history, growth and development, and future prospects.
 An educational tour, set up in an indoor room, traces the history of the birth of the book: from manuscript to printed book.
-Binding tools and examples of movable type complete the tour.
+Bookbinding tools and examples of movable type complete the visit.

 There is no shortage of the latest technology such as digitization of nautical and geographical works and pilot books.
-We then entered the hall of manuscripts and ancient works where ancient and precious illuminated choir books are on display, and where some of the volumes that once constituted the library of San Michele in Isola, among others, are preserved.
+We then entered the hall of manuscripts and ancient works where ancient and precious illuminated choir books make a fine display, and where some of the volumes that once made up the library of San Michele in Isola, among others, are preserved.

-We end with a taste of Laguna’s wines in the glass and with the hope of seeing this secluded and magical place again soon.
+We end with a taste of Laguna wines in the glass and with the hope of seeing this secluded and magical place again soon.

 Venice on a plate